PiggypediaWebApp/Final-Project/README.md

 ## Process flow

 ##### Load Balance :
-    - Deploy web server(angularJS) into tomcat8 : 2 instances
+- Deploy web server(angularJS) into tomcat8 : 2 instances.
-    - Implementeed the server with Apache2 (HTTP-SERVER)
+- Implementeed the server with Apache2 (HTTP-SERVER).
-    - Loaded mod_jk module to do a load balancing
+- Loaded mod_jk module to do a load balancing.
 - Assign workers : 52.77.240.157 and 52.77.252.2 with unweighted round robin algorithm.
 - Closed ports in workers and use ajp13 protocol only to redirect to workers.
 - Use JkMount to redirect /piggy-pedia* to load balancer.

 ##### Web server :